Agoric/documentation/main/zoe/guide/contracts/multipoolAutoswap.md

 Each liquidity pool maintains a price for exchanges between the central token and a secondary token.
 Secondary tokens can be exchanged with each other, but only through the central token.
-For example, if X and Y are two token types and C is the central token, a swap giving X and wanting Y would first use the pool (X, C) then the pool (Y, C).
+For example, if simoleans and moola are two token types and bucks is the central currency, a swap giving simoleans and wanting moola would first use the pool (simoleans, bucks) then the pool (moola, bucks).
 There are no direct liquidity pools between two secondary tokens.

 There should only need to be one instance of this contract, so liquidity can be shared as much as possible.
 Each secondary currency has a separate pool of liquidity.

-When the contract is instantiated, the central token is specified in the terms.
-Separate invitations are available by calling methods on the publicFacet for adding and removing liquidity and for making trades.
+When the contract is instantiated, the terms specify the central token.
+Invitations for adding and removing liquidity and for making trades are available by calling methods on the publicFacet.
 Other publicFacet operations support querying prices and the sizes of pools.
-New pools can be created with `addPool()`.
+Create new pools with `addPool()`.

 When making trades or requesting prices, the caller must specify that either the input price (swapIn, getInputPrice) or the output price (swapOut, getOutPutPrice) is